mengchillee/mengchillee.github.io/_pages/about.md

 ---
 News:
-- Our paper "NetInfoF Framework: Measuring and Exploiting Network Usable Information" has been accepted for spotlight presentation at ICLR 2024!
+- Our paper has been accepted for spotlight presentation at ICLR 2024!